-Diversity at OHSU means creating a community of inclusion.
-We honor, respect, embrace and value the unique contributions and perspectives of all employees, patients, students, volunteers and local and global communities.
-Diversity includes age, culture, disability, ethnicity, gender, national origin, race, religion, sexual orientation, diversity of thought, ideas and more.
+In the OHSU School of Nursing, we honor, respect, embrace and value the unique contributions and perspectives of all employees, patients, students, volunteers and local and global communities.
+Differences in age, culture, ability, ethnicity, gender, gender identity and expression, national origin, race, religion, and sexual orientation provide a diversity of thoughts and ideas that enrich the learning and healing environment.
 Diversity maximizes our true potential for creativity, innovation, quality patient care, educational excellence and outstanding service.